 Bus traffic on Polychrome Pass, just a few hundred feet from the Pretty Rocks road closure.
 Photo taken July 2021.

 No traffic is permitted beyond mile 43.
 No buses, no cars, not even bicycles.
-There is a chance that flights will be operating between Denali and Kantishna, so that you can day trip into the backcountry, but this is still being worked out at the time that I am writing this post.
+Flights will be operating between Denali and Kantishna, so you can spend the night in the back of the park, just expect to pay a lot for this experience.

 For updates on the road closure, visit the National Park Service website.